rayyanQ/7-Billion-Stories/README.md

 # 7-Billion-Stories
+Website for a client.
 Stories of the common people.